svenkubiak/mangooio/README.md

-Development of mangoo I/O started in mid 2015 out of the interest on how difficult it would be to create an intuitive, developer friendly, full stack Java web framework in from scratch.
+Development of mangoo I/O started in mid 2015 out of the interest on how difficult it would be to create an intuitive, developer friendly, full stack Java web framework from scratch.
 After I had a fresh new breeze of Java development for the web with the [Play
 Framwork - Version 1](https://www.playframework.com), contributions to the [Ninja Framework](http://www.ninjaframework.org), and having seen a lot of